IBM/cpdctl/README_command_reference.md

 #### Command options

 `--instance-id` (string)
-:    CPD or Dev-edition requires Watsonx.data Instance ID, which is auto-fetched unless manually set via the --instance-id flag or WX_DATA_INSTANCE_ID environment variable.
-SaaS requires a CRN, which must be provided using the same options.  --instance-id flag takes precedence if both are set.
+:    Instance ID for CPD/Dev-edition (auto-fetched unless set via --instance-id flag or with --env 'WATSONX_DATA_INSTANCE_ID=<instance-id>' in profile set command) or instance CRN for CPDaaS.
+If both are set, --instance-id flag takes precedence .

 `--jobs-per-page` (int)
 :    Number of ingestion jobs per page.
-The default value is 25
+The default value is 25. (default 25)

 `--page` (string)
 :    Page number of ingestion job list.
 The default value is 1.